zorn/Codex/README.md

 Codex
 =====

-Sharded stuff and a public wiki
+Shared stuff and a public wiki